syncfusion-content/flutter-docs/Flutter/maps/overview.md

 # Flutter Maps (SfMaps) Overview

-Syncfusion Flutter Maps is a powerful data visualization component that displays statistical information for a geographical area.
+[Flutter Maps](https://www.syncfusion.com/flutter-widgets/flutter-maps) is a powerful data visualization component that displays statistical information for a geographical area.
 Its rich feature set includes tile rendering from OpenStreetMap, Bing Maps, and other tile providers with marker support and shape layer with features like selection, legends, labels, markers, tooltips, bubbles, color mapping, and much more.

 ## Shape layer